+Missionaries were not trained educators-they focused more on religious ideas than on math, science, and social studies.
+They taught basic syllabic literacy to give converts the skills needed to read and assimilate religious teachings from the Bible and Western moral codes embedded in storybooks.
+Inuit recount that missionary teaching allowed them to enjoy high rates of Inuktitut literacy, with most people being able to read and write syllabics.
 Beyond basic literacy, however, the missionaries could offer very little because they lacked the means to provide a curriculum-based schooling system that was reliable and staffed with trained teachers.
-In one of many pieces of correspondence with government officials about the pitiable state of schooling in the Arctic, Dr. A. L. Fleming, Anglican Bishop of the Arctic, described government grants for education (when government schools were only provided in the western Arctic) as "hopelessly inadequate."
-The timing of Fleming's letter-1946-coincided with the beginning of the period when the government was turning its attention both to its responsibilities for the well-being of Inuit in all parts of the north and to its interest in the north's economic development.
+In one of many pieces of correspondence with government officials about the pitiable state of schooling in the Arctic, Dr. A. L. Fleming, Anglican Bishop of the Arctic, described government grants for education as "hopelessly inadequate."

+The timing of the letter-1946-coincided with the beginning of the period when the government was turning its attention both to its responsibilities for the well-being of Inuit and to its interest in the economic development of the North.